-The 2021 event will feature ten judged classes with awards going to the top three (3) scored cars in each class.
+The 2022 event will feature ten judged classes (plus prior-year-winners for Full category) with awards going to the top three (3) scored cars in each class.
 For full information, please visit the Concours Activity page.

 Spectators driving Porsches will be parked on the lawn around the Concours field.
 Porsches will be parked so that they can leave the lawn at any time without difficulty.
 Non-Porsches will be directed to park in the grass lot off Bellevue Court.

 Entrants may arrive starting at 8:00 am.
 Any entrant, not a volunteer, who shows up prior to 8:00 am will not be parked on the lawn until 8:00 am.
 Early entrants should be asked to move so that they do not interfere with the parking queues.

 A food truck will be at the Concours.
 Coffee and breakfast items will be available for purchase.

 The schedule for the Concours reflects the commencement of judging at 10:00 am, at which time all Concours preparation must cease.
 The awards ceremony is scheduled for 12:30 pm.